zettlrobert/notes/git/README.md

-# Notes on Git
+# Git
 Version Control with Git

+## Initialize Git Repository

+    $ git init

+## Get information about included files
+What has changes since last commit

+    $ git status

-## 1. Untracked Files
+## Untracked files
-1. all files are untracked
+All files are untracked, to stage them use:

     $ git add filename

-moves files to "3.
-Staged Changes"

-1. New files are untracked

-## 2. Unstaged Changes
-Changes on tracked files are under "2.
-Unstaged Changes" Move your files to Staged changes:
+To get More information about what has changed

-    $ git add filename
+    $ git add -p

-## 3. Staged Changes
+## Staged changes
-1. staged files need to be commited
+Staged files need to be commited with a message

+    $ git commit -m "commit message"

-## 4. Commits
+## Commits
 Every commit has a unique identifier

-    $ git commit -m "Commit Message"

-### Git commands
-* git init
-* git status

-## How to
+## Basic workflow
 1. git init
 1. create .gitignore
 1. git add .
 1. git commit -m "Commit Message"
 1. git remote add origin git@github.com...
 1. git push -u origin master

+## Additional Commands
+* git branch -a
+  * lists out all branches
+* git checkout branchname
+  * create or switch to an available branch
+* git stash
+  * save changes that should not be commited immideately
+* git merge
+  * switch to branch you want to merge into, git merge branchnametomerge
+* git reset
+  * resets to the latest comit you want tow ork with git reset mode commit
+* git remote
+  * check what remotes you have or add a new one